marvinpinto/terraform-provider-aws/website/docs/r/lex_bot.html.markdown

 see the [Amazon Lex FAQ](https://aws.amazon.com/lex/faqs#data-security).
 * `clarification_prompt` - (Required) The message that Amazon Lex uses when it doesn't understand the user's request.
 Attributes are documented under [prompt](#prompt).
+* `create_version` - (Optional) Determines if a new bot version is created when the initial resource is created and on each update.
+Defaults to true.
 * `description` - (Optional) A description of the bot.
 * `idle_session_ttl_in_seconds` - (Optional) The maximum time in seconds that Amazon Lex retains the data gathered in a conversation.